wu-yichen/flink-app/README.md

 `make build-jar`

-To run the application locally run:
+To build a fat jar and run the application locally, run:

 `make full-run`

+To run the application without building jar, run:

+`make run`

 ---
 ## Interacting with Kafka